Memory vectors for similarity search in high-dimensional spaces

-This paper proposes a similarity search approach specifically adapted to high-dimensional vectors such as those recently introduced in computer vision to represent images~\cite{PD07,JDSP10}.
+The main contribution of the paper is a similarity search approach specifically adapted to high-dimensional vectors such as those recently introduced in computer vision to represent images~\cite{PD07,JDSP10}.
 The proposed indexing architecture consists of memory units, each of which is associated with several database vectors.
-A representative, called a memory vector, is produced for each memory unit and defined such that one can quickly and reliably determine whether or not at least one similar vector is stored in this unit by performing a single inner product with a new query.
+A representative, called a memory vector, is produced for each memory unit and defined such that one can quickly and reliably infer whether or not at least one similar vector is stored in this unit by computing a single inner product with a new query.

-Our problem is similar to the descriptor pooling problem in computer vision, but at a higher level.
+Our approach is similar to the descriptor pooling problem in computer vision, but at a higher level.
 Many successful descriptors, such as BOV~\cite{CDFWB04,SZ03}, VLAD~\cite{JDSP10}, FV~\cite{PD07}, and EMK~\cite{BS09}, encode and aggregate a set of local features into global representations.
 Yet, the new representation has a larger dimension than the local features.
-We solve a similar problem at a higher-level: instead of aggregating local features into a global image representation, we aggregate global representations into group representations, so called memory vectors.
+We use a similar approach at a higher-level: instead of aggregating local features into one global image representation, we aggregate global representations into group representations, so called memory vectors.
 These have no semantical meaning.
 Their purpose is to allow efficient search.
 Another difference is that we keep the same ambient dimension.

 A second contribution of the paper is to study similarity search from the perspective of statistical signal processing and decision theory.
 Our analysis provides insight into when and why the proposed approach provides low complexity (fast response time) without sacrificing accuracy.
 A third contribution is the experimental work using computer vision Big Media datasets as large as 100 million images.
 Our results suggest that the approach we propose can achieve accuracy comparable to state-of-the-art while providing results 5--10$\times$ faster.